*Results may vary

-I had no more constipation; in fact I think I started having normal elimination for the first time in my life at age 35.
+I had no more constipation.
+In fact, I think I started having normal elimination for the first time in my life at 35 years old.
 My period that month had no PMS and no pain, something I thought was just a normal scourge of all but the luckiest women.
 I was sleeping better, and feeling refreshed and energetic all day.
 I found I did not need a pick-me-up of coffee or candy at 2:30 like always.
-Miraculously, I had not had a single headache after the first couple weeks of "detox," despite at least biweekly migraines or headaches for the past ten years.
-Oh, and I had lost ten pounds.
+Miraculously, I had not had a single headache after the first couple weeks of detox despite at least biweekly migraines or headaches for the past ten years.
+Oh, and I lost ten pounds.
 Enough to buy new clothes.

-I ended the vegan experiment around that time, but in the four years since, animal products are more of a condiment in my diet than a main focus.
+I ended the vegan experiment around that time, but in the years since, animal products is a condiment in my diet than a main focus.
 About 75 percent of my meals are vegan.
-And I still avoid dairy, since I found it brings back PMS, constipation, and skin breakouts in a hurry, and who needs those?
+I still avoid dairy, since I found it brings back PMS, constipation, and skin breakouts in a hurry.
+Who needs that?

 I don't find it difficult to eat what I want, emotionally, or any other way.
 Kale has become my favorite vegetable.
 I find salty, sugary, and greasy foods unpalatable most of the time.
 Such a change, for just six weeks of experimentation.
 I'm still astounded that it could be this easy.

-Dr. Fuhrman would look at my diet and call it a less than an ideal, but better than most, version of Nutritarianism.
-I call it feeling, looking, and eating the way I want, preventing disease, and being forever freed from worrying about my weight.
+Maybe Dr. Fuhrman would look at my diet and call it less than ideal following the Nutritarian program.
+I call it feeling, looking, and eating the way I want, preventing disease, and being forever freed from worrying about my weight.”